 The Strategic Plan identifies the objectives of 75 percent reclaimed water utilization and resource benefit by 2040.
-As of 2021 (latest published data), with District assistance, utilities within the District have achieved 57 percent utilization and 75 percent resource benefit, which is on the way to meeting the interim 2025 goals of 60 percent utilization and resource benefit.
-For 2021, Districtwide there was a beneficial reclaimed water flow of 212 mgd, while the objectives are 227 mgd by 2025 and 333 mgd by 2040.
+As of 2023, with District assistance, utilities within the District have achieved 56 percent utilization and 75 percent resource benefit, which is on the way to meeting the interim 2030 goal of 65 percent utilization and resource benefit.
+For 2023, Districtwide there was a beneficial reclaimed water flow of 216 mgd, while the objectives are 227 mgd by 2025 and 333 mgd by 2040.
 The regional water supply planning process updates these targets as needed.